Meo-6531503185/Spring-MVC/firstADR.md

 # Title: Selecting Django as the Web Framework

 # Context:
-We encountered manual Configuration, tight coupling, scability concerns and testing challenges in our web application development.
+We have encountered manual configuration, tight coupling in codes, scability concerns and testing challenges in our previous web application development.

 # Decision:
 After careful consideration, we have decided to adopt Spring MVC as the web framework for our project.